Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     3. To avoid delay associated with the TCP handshake, the Ingest Source SHOULD use Persistent TCP connections.
     4. To avoid head of line blocking, the Ingest Source SHOULD use Multiple Parallel TCP connections to transfer the streaming presentation that it is     generating.
-For example, the Ingest Source POSTs each bit rate in a Media Presentation over a different TCP Session.
+For example, the Ingest Source POSTs each bit rate in a Media Presentation over a different TCP  connection.
     5. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]] when the content length is unknown at the start of transmission